semgit/semgit-spec-repository-naming/README.md

 - locating existing repositories becomes cumbersome
 - identifying repositories becomes hard

-A lack of consistency can cause a lot of headaches and loss of time and money.
+A lack of consistency can cause a lot of headaches and a serious loss of time and money, especially in organizations with a large number of repositories and team members.

 Semantic naming attempts to resolve these issues.